vampy/university-SE/README.md

 3. Install required dependencies
 `pip install -r requirements.txt`

+4. Init the database data (this will create all the database tables) `python manage.py init`

 # Running
 If you are not in the virtual environment you must change to it.

 `python manage.py run`

+You can log in with the username `test` and password `test` (if you did init the database using the instructions from step 4, as described above).

 # Contributing
 This project uses [Flask](http://flask.pocoo.org/) as a framework ([general documentation](http://flask.pocoo.org/docs/0.10/)), with the following extensions: